wbamberg/idl-reference/docs/nsICertificateDialogs.md

  Provides user with ability to choose trust settings for the cert.
  Asks the user to grant permission to import the certificate.

- @param ctx A user interface context.
- @param cert The certificate that is about to get installed.
- @param trust a bit mask of trust flags,
-              see nsIX509CertDB for possible values.

- @return true if the user allows to import the certificate.

 #### Parameters ####